JasonCharamis/ARuS/README.md

 Wildcard for sample identification is "{sample}_1.fastq.gz" and "{sample}_2.fastq.gz".

-The "sample" wildcard is used in all downstream analyses (including PCA and DE analysis).

 The pipeline is designed for 150-bp paired-end Illumina reads and it includes: